Skattepolitik / Tax policy

 1. ABOUT DADES / DADES GROUP

-The organization currently consists of CEO, CIO, Finance director, Finance manager and Head of administration.
-The primary task of the team is the overall responsibility of running the company in line with Danish laws and guidance from the Board of Directors, to source new properties and to strengthen Dades’ portfolio, to ensure accurate financial reporting and to monitor the development of the existing portfolio and the deliveries from NREP and Newsec under their respective long-term management agreements.
+The organization consists of CEO, CIO, Finance director, Finance manager and Head of administration.
+The primary task of the team is the overall responsibility of running the company in line with Danish laws and guidance from the Board of Directors to source new properties and to strengthen Dades’ portfolio, to ensure accurate financial reporting and to monitor the development of the existing portfolio and the deliveries from NREP and Newsec under their respective long-term management agreements.

 2. CORPORATE VALUES AND POLICIES OF DADES